-When you are finished doing volunteer work in Direct service, have your group sit down and so a Social Inquiry (analysis).
+When you are finished doing volunteer work in Direct service, have your group sit down and do a Social Inquiry (analysis).

 Observe: